Curious about something?

-Avondale UMC’s children’s ministry offers a dynamic ministry for children from infant through fifth grade during each Sunday service.
-Though we welcome children of any age to join in worship, a nursery is provided for children infant through 3 years.
-The nursery opens at 9:40 and goes through the end of worship (about noon).
+Avondale UMC’s children’s ministry offers Sunday School for children ages 5 through fifth grade each Sunday morning beginning at 9:15am.
+We recognize that children have a variety of learning styles.
+During Sunday School, children learn Bible stories in fun, interactive ways.
+All children, regardless of ability, are affirmed and embraced.
+Though we welcome children of any age to join in worship, a nursery is provided for children age 4 and under.
+The nursery opens at 9:30am and remains open through the end of worship (about 11am).
 Kids can be picked up and dropped off at any time.
-Children age 3 through 5th grade are encouraged to participate in the beginning of the worship service.
-They then can come to the front of the Sanctuary during the greeting time, after which the pastor or church members offer a special message for kids.
-Following the children’s message, kids are dismissed to Sunday school.
+Children ages 5 and older are encouraged to participate in the worship service.
 All children’s settings are secure and are staffed by trained, caring volunteers and staff.
-The infant and toddler nursery is staffed with paid caregivers and volunteers who are specifically trained to care for younger children and to ensure that they have a positive experience while at church.
+Everyone who works with our children has undergone a background check.
+Nursery workers have also undergone pediatric first aid training.
 Through creative, exciting Bible teaching, our Children’s ministry is designed to capture the imagination of the kids and open their minds and hearts to Bible truths that will impact their lives in incredible ways.
-On the first Sunday of each month and other high holy days (ie. Christmas Eve, Easter, etc.) all children remain in worship for the entire service to worship with their families.
-This teaches children early on the importance of being in worship, how & why we worship together, and the traditions that we follow.

 At Avondale UMC membership is not a destination or a status; it’s a journey.
 The best way to start your journey is to get connected in worship and service areas.
 Formal membership is a way of saying you’re committed to the journey of faith.
-Visit our membership page or speak to the pastor about your desire to join Avondale UMC and be part of our ministry.
+Speak to the pastor about your desire to join Avondale UMC and be part of our ministry.